PSPDFKit/Appcelerator-iOS/README.md

 $ cd MyApp

 # And run the app on the device.
-$ ti build --platform ios --device-id 60FDA403-8D0B-40A4-BBE5-662C045A6A97
+$ appc ti build --platform ios --device-id 60FDA403-8D0B-40A4-BBE5-662C045A6A97
 ```

-> Should something go wrong with the installation, prefix the command with `DEBUG=*` (like `DEBUG=* ti build...`) to enable verbose mode and get more information.
+> Should something go wrong with the installation, prefix the command with `DEBUG=*` (like `DEBUG=* appc ti build...`) to enable verbose mode and get more information.

 ## Using the PSPDFKit Module